Locally connected space: Components and path components

 $x \equiv_{pc} y$ if there is a path connected subset of X containing both x and y.

 Evidently both relations are reflexive and symmetric.
-Moreover, if x and y are contained in a connected (respectively, path connected) subset A and y and z are connected in a connected (respectively, path connected) subset B, then the Lemma implies that $A \cup B$ is a connected (respectively, path connected) subset containing x, y and z.
+Moreover, if x and y are contained in a connected (respectively, path connected) subset A and y and z are contained in a connected (respectively, path connected) subset B, then the Lemma implies that $A \cup B$ is a connected (respectively, path connected) subset containing x, y and z.
 Thus each relation is an equivalence relation, and defines a partition of X into equivalence classes.
 We consider these two partitions in turn.

 For x in X, the set $C_x$ of all points y such that $y \equiv_c x$ is called the connected component of x.
 The Lemma implies that $C_x$ is the unique maximal connected subset of X containing x.
 Since the closure of $C_x$ is also a connected subset containing x, it follows that $C_x$ is closed.

 If X has only finitely many connected components, then each component is the complement of a finite union of closed sets and therefore open.
 In general, the connected components need not be open, since, e.g., there exist totally disconnected spaces (i.e., $C_x = \{x\}$ for all points x) that are not discrete, like Cantor space.
 However, the connected components of a locally connected space are also open, and thus are clopen sets.
 It follows that a locally connected space X is a topological disjoint union $\coprod C_x$ of its distinct connected components.
 Conversely, if for every open subset U of X, the connected components of U are open, then X admits a base of connected sets and is therefore locally connected.